franky-cast/my-travel-journal/README.md

 - endDate: the end date of the trip
 - description: a brief description of the destination
 - imageUrl: a URL to an image of the destination

-## Disclaimer

-The image URLs used in this project are from Unsplash and might not be available anymore.
-The Google Maps URLs used in this project are just examples and might not work anymore.